sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/rule_validator.md

 ## Support / Features

 This utility is developed by SailPoint Technology Services, and its usage is covered via SailPoint Expert Services.
-If you have any issues, bugs, or feature requests, please submit them to SailPoint Expert Services.
+If you have any issues, bugs, or feature requests, please submit them to [SailPoint Expert Services](https://www.sailpoint.com/services/professional/#contact-form).

 ## Installation and Updates

 To use the Rule Validator locally, decompress the `sailpoint-saas-rule-validator-{3.0.xx}-distribution.zip` package into a folder on your workstation.
 The sp-rv command executes the java package, and has been designed to be run from a path so can be executed anywhere from your file system.

-### Linux and MacOS considerations
+### Linux and MacOS Considerations

 Under Linux and MacOS ensure the `sp-rv` script has execute privileges, by executing the `chmod` command on the `sp-rv` script: